wmo-im/wis2box-training/documentation/docs/practical-sessions/connecting-to-MQTT.md

 <img alt="mqtt-explorer-global-broker-topics" src="../../assets/img/mqtt-explorer-global-broker-topics.png" width="600">

-You are now read to start exploring the WIS2 topics and message structure and answer the following questions:
+You are now ready to start exploring the WIS2 topics and message structure and answer the following questions:

 !!! question
     How to distinguish the originating country providing the data?
 How many countries can you identify sharing data?